Was That Fraud

 Fraud is Not a Victimless Crime

-Fraud is not a victimless crime nor is a just considered a cost of doing business or a business loss.
+Fraud is not a victimless crime nor is it considered a cost of doing business or a business loss.
 The Federal Bureau of Investigations estimates that “Insurance Fraud costs the average U.S. Family between $400 and $700 per year in the form of increased premiums.”

 How to Prevent Fraud

-• Verify the company/insurance producer (agent) is authorized to do business in Arizona.
-For more information on how to do this, visit our license search page or sbs.naic.org for more information.
+• Verify the company or insurance producer (agent) is authorized to do business in Arizona.
+For more information on how to do this, visit our license search page or sbs.naic.org.

-• Avoid hard sale tactics designed to push you into making a decision before doing any research on the product, the representative, or the company.
+• Be wary of high-pressure sale tactics designed to push you into making a decision before doing any research on the product, the representative, or the company.

 • Before accepting services that ask for your insurance policy information understand what they intend to do with this information and how they are expecting to receive payment.